Strahinja Eraković: Loan to Grafičar

 Eraković spent the 2019–20 season playing for RFK Grafičar, Red Star Belgrade's affiliate club in the Prva liga Srbije, the second tier of Serbian football.
 Eraković appeared in 21 games and scored two goals for Grafičar.

 Zenit Saint Petersburg

 On 23 July 2023, Eraković agreed to join Russian champions Zenit Saint Petersburg on a four-year contract, with the option to extend for another year.

+On 4 February 2026, Eraković returned to Red Star Belgrade on loan with an option to buy.

+On 5 September 2026, Zenit announced a new loan for Eraković to Samsunspor in Turkey.

 International career

 Eraković was eligible to represent Australia via his mother, who has Australian citizenship, but he rejected the offer.

 Having been captain of all Serbian youth national teams, Eraković debuted for the Serbian senior squad in a 2022–23 UEFA Nations League match against Norway.
 In November 2022, he was selected in Serbia's squad for the 2022 FIFA World Cup in Qatar, but did not appear in any match.